 So, you know some youths…let me remind you that just because you’re not talking, you’re not focusing on their bodies or your body, doesn’t mean they aren’t.
 Why?
 Because even though you’re not talking to them…someone is.
 Lot’s of someones.

 I wrote about my frustrations about January, but didn’t even consider how that might effect our kids.
 Well, I did consider it, actually, but quickly dismissed it.
 I figured it bothered me so much because of my history with body image.
 I failed to think about my daughter’s introduction to hurtful comments about her body.
 I thought I’d handled that and her self image was that of a confident pre-teen now.
 But is it?
 I might not really know if I don’t ask, if we don’t talk about it.
-I also didn’t think about my youngest, a boy, who gets called all sorts of names – meant is a teasing, fun way – things like shrimp, runt, little guy.
+I also didn’t think about my youngest, a boy, who gets called all sorts of names – meant in a teasing, fun way – things like shrimp, runt, little guy.
 Most of the time he takes them in good fun.
 Sometimes, though, he gets really frustrated.
 Maybe his body image is suffering for someone else’s laugh.
 I didn’t think about my oldest, who talked about nothing but supplementation for several months to help him “get buff.”
 He’s not talking about it anymore, but is that desire still there?
 What lengths might he go to for the body he thinks he should have?

-As much as I’d like to be off the hook and not talk to my daughter or my sons about body image, as mush as I’d like to believe that well-adjusted adults will *poof* magically grow out of kids who raised by parents who don’t focus on body and who feel good about themselves, it’s just not that simple.
+As much as I’d like to be off the hook and not talk to my daughter or my sons about body image, as mush as I’d like to believe that well-adjusted adults will *poof* magically grow out of kids who are raised by parents who don’t focus on body and who feel good about themselves, it’s just not that simple.

 Nothing ever is.